 Gartner has predicted that AI identification of emotions is expected to influence more than half of the online advertisements in the near future.
 Hyper-personalization is going real-time based on emotions.
 Emotion detecting and recognition technology will grow to a $24 billion market in 2020.

 While personalization caters to the individual, hyper-personalization utilizes behavior and real-time data to have a continuous understanding of the customers to meet their needs and expectations.

-Another biggest brand that has swiftly moved on to a stage of predictive personalization, where AI and Machine Learning (ML) powers their recommendation engine, is Starbucks.
-Starbucks has raised their game by using Artificial Intelligence (AI) and real-time data to send over 400,000 variants of hyper-personalized messages.
+Another biggest brand that has swiftly moved on to a stage of predictive personalization, where AI and ML power their recommendation engine, is Starbucks.
+Starbucks has raised its game by using AI and real-time data to send over 400,000 variants of hyper-personalized messages.
 These messages contain offers that are unique to the user’s app activity and past purchases.
 Their Rewards Loyalty program boasts a staggering 16 million active users.

 Invest in data privacy: There’s a thin line that divides hyper-personalization and data privacy breaches, and brands must find the delicate balance to keep hyper-personalization from turning cool to creepy for the users.
 While it’s crucial for businesses to provide users control over their end-to-end personal data through the experience cycle, it’s also important to be transparent while using any customer data.
 Offering an easy opt-out option is the best practice to assure the users that the information they’ve shared is in safe hands.
 Organizations need to be fastidiously transparent about how they collect, process, and store data, implementing technologies that have security as a core development philosophy.

 Laws like General Data Protection Regulation (GDPR) have required brands to re-think strategies to deal with web application security breaches and use the valuable seed data to prove customer value over time with AI and ML.